Climate-friendly school

 A climate-friendly school, or eco-school, encourages the education of sustainable developments, especially by reducing the amount of carbon dioxide produced in order to decrease the effects of climate change.
 The term "climate-friendly school" arose and was promoted by the United Nations' education for sustainable development program (ESD).

 The scientific consensus on the warming of the climate system and growing public concern about its effects, as well as the increased international commitments by countries to reduce global emissions, has accelerated investment into climate-friendly technologies in recent years.

 Climate-friendly initiatives

-International initiatives such as the United Nation's education for sustainable development program (ESD), supported by the Foundation for Environmental Education eco-schools program and the UNEP's global universities partnership on environment and sustainability have led the development of climate-friendly schools.
+International initiatives such as the United Nations' education for sustainable development program (ESD), supported by the Foundation for Environmental Education eco-schools program and the UNEP's global universities partnership on environment and sustainability have led the development of climate-friendly schools.
 In order to minimise the production of carbon dioxide, these initiatives have encouraged the calculation and reduction of carbon footprints, the reduction of waste (through composting, purchasing policies, litter-less lunches), alternative transport options and increased education of climate change issues.